syncfusion-content/windowsforms-docs/WindowsForms/Grouping/Getting-Started.md

 ### Windows / WPF

-Now, you have created a Windows / WPF application (refer Creating Platform Application).
+Now, you have created a Windows / WPF application refer [Creating Platform Application](#creating-platform-application).
 This section will guide you to deploy Essential Grouping in a Windows/WPF applications.